deHasara/CompileDB/README.md

       - ```SELECT * FROM <entity_or_relationship>```
       - ```INSERT INTO <entity_or_relationship>```

     For more complex queries, manual translation is currently required.
-Such queries can be executed directly against the PostgreSQL backend using psql or another PostgreSQL client.
+These queries can then be executed directly on the PostgreSQL backend using psql or any compatible PostgreSQL client.

     **Example:**